-Cash used for financing activities was \$26.1 million for the year ended June 30, 2020, compared to \$37.6 million last year.
-Financing activity reflects dividend payments paid to shareholders and, in the current year, payment of lease liabilities resulting from the adoption of the new IFRS 16 accounting standard (please refer to the "Recent Accounting Pronouncements" section of this MD&A).
+Cash used for financing activities was \$25.5 million for the year ended June 30, 2021, compared to \$26.1 million in the same period last year.
+Financing activity reflects dividend payments paid to shareholders and the payment of lease liabilities.

-On August 26, 2020, subsequent to the year ended June 30, 2020, Corby's Board of Directors declared its regular quarterly dividend of \$0.20 per common share, to be paid September 30, 2020, to shareholders of record as at the close of business on September 16, 2020.
-Despite the COVID-19 pandemic and an uncertain economic outlook, the Board of Directors decided to exercise its discretion to declare a quarterly dividend consistent with the dividend declared in the quarter ended March 31, 2020 and moderately lower than previous quarters.
-The policy provides that, subject to business conditions and opportunities and appropriate adjustment for extraordinary events, regular dividends will be paid quarterly, on the basis of an annual amount equal to the greater of 90% of net earnings per share in the preceding fiscal year ended June 30 and \$0.60 per share.
+On August 25, 2021, subsequent to the year ended June 30, 2021, Corby's Board of Directors declared its regular quarterly dividend of \$0.21 per common share, to be paid September 29, 2021, to shareholders of record as at the close of business on September 15, 2021.
+Despite the COVID-19 pandemic and an uncertain economic outlook, given the Company's performance and the strong cash position, the Board of Directors decided to exercise its discretion to declare a quarterly dividend aligned to Corby's dividend policy.
+The policy provides that, subject to business conditions and opportunities and appropriate adjustment for extraordinary events, regular dividends will be paid quarterly, on the basis of an annual amount equal to the greater of 90% of net earnings per share in the preceding fiscal year ended June 30, and \$0.60 per share.